Learning the Lessons issue 44 (plain text format)

 Culture and practice: preventing and identifying police corruption

-This issue of Learning of Lessons focuses on police corruption.
+This issue of Learning the Lessons focuses on police corruption.
 Our research tells us one of the most significant factors in the public developing negative feelings towards the police is when they hear stories about police corruption - often in the news.
 This influences the public’s trust and undermines their confidence.

 We know most people join the police because they want to make a real difference in their community.
 Sometimes police officers and staff, like all of us, can make poor decisions without ill intent.
 But a small minority join policing with the intent to abuse their position for personal gain, or turn to corruption over time, and fail to uphold the high standards of policing that we all expect.